BolvicBolvicovic/bluebeam/README.md

 ### Prerequisites

-You will need web-ext, go and docker-compose to lauch the project..
+You will need web-ext, go and docker-compose to lauch the project.
 * go
 ```sh
 wget https://go.dev/dl/go1.23.2.linux-amd64.tar.gz